SaaS SEO

 💡 Want the full list?
 Check out our SaaS link building guide here.

-10. Ensure your website is technically sound
+11. Ensure your website is sound from a technical SEO perspective

 A few things you can do are:

 • Perform an in-depth technical SEO audit, and fix all the key things.
 Do not use an online tool to do this like Ahrefs or SEMrush as they won’t find all the issues.
-Instead work with an expert who can dig deep manually and with custom tooling.
+Instead, work with an expert who can dig deep manually and with custom tooling.

 • Perform an internal linking audit in order to improve the overall architecture of your website and internal linking structure.
-This will seriously improve your search engine optimization, because internal links count but are often overlooked.
+This will seriously improve your search engine optimization because internal links count but are often overlooked.

 💡 Lucky for you we’ve put together a technical SEO guide for you to get this job done.
 Take a look at it here.

-11. Effectively measure SaaS SEO ROI.
+12. Effectively measure SaaS SEO ROI

-This is important because your marketing budget is being scrutinised and it’s finite.
+This is important because your marketing budget is being scrutinized and it’s finite.
 You need to prove to your CEO or the Board that not only can you drive positive results, but that the payback period or CAC:LTV ratio is within an acceptable range.

 💡 You can learn more in our guide here.